-Undergoing recovery from a marijuana addiction is a huge challenge and sometimes staying in active recovery is harder than attending rehab.
+Undergoing recovery from a marijuana addiction is a huge challenge and sometimes staying in active recovery is harder than attending drug rehab.
 In many cases, individuals find solace and support in other people’s cannabis recovery stories, reading how others have faced and overcome obstacles similar to the ones they may be facing at present.
 That’s why Port of Call have compiled a list of our favourite marijuana recovery blogs, in order to help individuals on their journey to recovery.

 It is understood that casual marijuana use has the power to develop into an addiction in a short space of time.
 Over the years, the dangers of cannabis abuse have long been debated.
 While there are differing opinions regarding the harm cannabis can cause, research suggests that the regular act of smoking marijuana has the potential to lead to harmful effects on the brain.

 Although the effects of marijuana may be less severe than other drug substances, cannabis addiction is still a common problem throughout the UK.
 At present, cannabis is the most common illegal drug and a staggering 30% of cannabis smokers admit to having a drug use problem.
 Cannabis not only has the power to become addictive, but can also lead users to more harmful drugs, which can be even more difficult to overcome.
-Here, Port of Call looks at the best ways to treat cannabis addiction.
+Here, drug rehab advice specialists, Port of Call looks at the best ways to treat cannabis addiction.

 At one time, cannabis use among university students reached a staggering 68%.
 This figure represented the student community who had tried cannabis at least once whilst at university.
 Cannabis use at university can be a huge problem for students, parents and teachers alike.
 Here, Port of Call explores the prevalence of cannabis at university and offers advice for receiving help, whether it be for you or a friend.